HewlettPackard/oneview-puppet/RESOURCES.md

 This resource provides the following ensurable methods for managing server profiles on the HPE OneView appliance:

 * `present` - Creates or updates a server profile using the information provided.
-* `absent` - Deletes all Server Profile objects from the appliance that match the provided filter.
+* `absent` - Deletes all server profile objects from the appliance that match the provided filter.
 * `found` - Searches for `oneview_server_profile` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.
 * `update_from_template` - Updates the server profile from the server profile template.
 * `get_available_networks` - Retrieves the list of Ethernet networks, Fibre Channel, networks and network sets that are available to a server profile along with their respective ports.